Do you have an original idea to solve some of the world's most challenging problems?

 What will I receive if I am selected?

 The typical financial support for idea implementation is $2,000-$3,000 but ASU is willing to consider proposals for greater or lesser amounts.
-Additionally, individuals or groups whose ideas are selected will be supported to attend the annual meeting in the spring.
+Additionally, individuals or groups whose ideas are selected will be supported to attend the annual meeting in the fall of 2018, pending funding.
 Applicants should be prepared to name a faculty/staff sponsor of your project who will serve as an advisor.

-The final deadline for applications is Monday, November 14th at Noon.
+The final deadline for applications is Wednesday, November 22nd at 5:00PM.
 Applicants showing promise will be invited to interview with ASU CGIU committee representatives.

-If you have questions about CGIU, we encourage you to attend an information session on Wednesday, October 19th at 2:30PM in the Snake Mountain room 136of the Plemmons Union.
+If you have questions about CGIU, we encourage you to attend an information session on Tuesday, October 31st at 2:00PM in the Snake Mountain room 136 of the Plemmons Union.

 Review last year's successfully awarded projects below to help you get started with a few ideas of your own: